jundalisay/superb/content/en/research/indian/idea/chapter-05.md

 In the extroversial saiṋcara process citta gradually crudifies under the influence of static Prakrti, till the crude solid is created.

-This process of crudification of mindstuff, having a coordination of Great-layer and Ego-layer, is divided into 5 stages<!--  known as kośas -->.
+This process of crudification of mindstuff, having a coordination of Identity-layer and Ego-layer, is divided into 5 stages<!--  known as kośas -->.

 According to their relative density of crudeness developed through the bondage of the static principle, the five kośas, starting from the initial stage, are:
 - hirańmaya kośa